dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 these based on the site you want.
 If you want to look at Coal Creek as a whole, and thus want both sites' data, enter 0.
-If anything other than the numbers 0, 1 or 2 is entered, it will print
+If anything other than the numbers 0, 1 or 2 is entered, it will prompt
 `Invalid site number, try again.
 Enter 1, 2, or 0: `
 until a valid site number is entered.